Runtime Stealthy Perception Attacks against DNN-based Adaptive Cruise Control Systems: Safety Intervention Simulation

 To be as realistic as the actual OpenPilot on the road, we add a \textit{virtual Panda} module in our simulation that copies the exact logic of Panda software \cite{Panda}.
 Specifically, as shown in Fig. \ref{fig:platform}, the virtual Panda decodes the CAN packages sent by the ACC and checks whether their checksum is correct and the control command values are within predefined thresholds \cite{Panda}.
 For example, to ensure safety, the maximum acceleration and deceleration of the vehicle shall be limited between 2$m/s^2$ and -3.5$m/s^2$ respectively \cite{openpilot_safety}.
 Only the commands that pass the Panda safety checks are sent to the simulated vehicle actuators.
 In CARLA simulator, the final control commands are truncated within the range of [0,1].

 \textbf{Driver Reaction Simulator.} To assess driver interventions, we develop a driver reaction simulator.
 The simulated driver is notified when any safety alerts are raised by the ADAS (e.g., FCW) or when the driver observes any abnormalities in the vehicle's status or camera user interface (UI).
-These ACC abnormalities include hard braking, unexpected acceleration, the vehicle's speed exceeding the cruising speed by more than 10\%, or the mean perturbation value in the UI surpassing a noticeable threshold, with a default value of 15\% representing an alert driver ($Patch.mean()>0.15$).
+These ACC abnormalities include hard braking, unexpected acceleration, the vehicle's speed exceeding the cruising speed by more than 10\%, {unsafe following distance with the lead vehicle (e.g., less than a vehicle length)}, or the mean perturbation value in the UI surpassing a noticeable threshold, with a default value of 15\% representing an alert driver ($Patch.mean()>0.15$).
 We assume a very alert driver who can notice any anomalies that occur within a single control cycle (10ms).
 A predefined emergency response will be issued by the driver accordingly (see Table \ref{tab:driverReaction}), taking effect 2.5 seconds later (average driver reaction time).
 To mimic the human driver's braking behavior, we adopt a braking curve function from previous research \cite{zhou2022strategic}.

 \textbf{Priority-based Control Command Dispatcher.} With multiple safety mechanisms in place, there might be conflicts among the control commands issued by the OpenPilot ACC controller and those generated by the safety interventions.
 To resolve such conflicts, we design a command dispatcher to transmit output control commands to the CARLA actuators from various sources (e.g., ACC, AEB, simulated driver) based on their priorities, with high-priority commands overwriting low-priority ones (see Fig. \ref{fig:platform} and Fig. \ref{fig:comdispatcher}).
 The simulated driver's actions have a higher priority than regular ACC outputs, and control actions from the AEB have the highest priority.
 The driver's actions will be executed 2.5s (average driver reaction time) after safety alerts (e.g., FCW) or noticing other ACC malfunctions (see Table \ref{tab:driverReaction}).
 ACC commands will be blocked or disengaged when AEB or driver interventions are triggered.